Welcome to the Dr. John Micallef Memorial Library

 is a collection of primary sources, digitized historical content – maps, photos, newspapers, manuscripts, pamphlets, portraits, and much more.

 I have a book due.
-What is your late fee policy now?
+What is the library's late fee policy?